 What should I take into consideration for the opening day (Tuesday)?

 On Tuesday (opening day), you need a press pass to enter the Press Centre.
 Please get accredited online before arriving.
-This will help you avoid lines at the press counter at the City entrance, which is the only counter open on Tuesday.
+This will help you avoid lines at the press counter at Via Mobile, in front of Hall 5.1 across from the cloakroom, which is the only counter open on Tuesday.
 Waiting times, however, are still possible due to security checks and procedures.
 Please ensure that your plans for the day take this potential delay into consideration.

 Do press passes provide access to all events?

-No. The opening ceremony of Frankfurter Buchmesse, the Business Club and certain other events require special accreditation.
+No. The opening ceremony of Frankfurter Buchmesse and certain other events require special accreditation.
 You can find an overview of press events here: https://www.buchmesse.de/en/press/dates

 Where can I hold interviews in a quiet place?